for secondary schools

-All students will benefit from this course regardless of ability.
-The more able will begin to see further potential in maths and its many practical applications, while for the less able, it’s their chance to see the subject taken off the page and brought right into their own world.
+All students benefit from this course regardless of ability.
+The more able begin to see further potential in maths and its many practical applications, while for the less able, it’s their chance to see the subject taken off the page and brought right into their own world.

-Students use trigonometry to analyse data from their abseiling session and produce an annotated presentation of the activity.
+Students use trigonometry to analyse data from their Abseiling session and produce an annotated presentation of the activity.

 A rope-based activity produces the opportunity to collect data which can then be turned into a presentation showing how pulse rates change during the activity.

-Aero Noughts (Little Canada & Osmington Bay only)
+Aero Noughts - Aeroball (Osmington Bay only)

-Data from an aeroball session, such as shots and goals, provides material for analysis in terms of ratios and percentages.
+Data from an Aeroball session, such as shots and goals, provides material for analysis in terms of ratios and percentages.

-Based on an orienteering session, students explore angles and distances in order to design a shortest route.
+Based on an Orienteering session, students explore angles and distances in order to design a shortest route.

 The PGL Adventure Bonus

 Choose from our popular on-site adventure activities, such as trapeze, climbing, jacob's ladder, and challenge course, to complement your study sessions and tailor-make your course to your requirements.